m4ttsch/omscs-notes-notes/computer-networks/introduction-history-and-internet-architecture.md

 ### EvoArch iterations

 EvoArch is a discrete-time model that is executed over rounds.
-At each round, we perform the following steps: A) We introduce new nodes, and we place them randomly at layers.
-B) We examine all layers, from the top to the bottom, and we perform the following tasks:
+At each round, we perform the following steps:

+1) We introduce new nodes, and we place them randomly at layers.
+2) We examine all layers, from the top to the bottom, and we perform the following tasks:

-1. We connect the new nodes that we may have just introduced to that layer, by choosing substrates based on the generality probabilities of the layer below s(l−1), and by choosing products for them based on the generality probability of the current layer s(l).
+    I. We connect the new nodes that we may have just introduced to that layer, by choosing substrates based on the generality probabilities of the layer below s(l−1), and by choosing products for them based on the generality probability of the current layer s(l).

-2. We update the value of each node at each layer l, given that we may have new nodes added to the same layer l.
+    II.
+We update the value of each node at each layer l, given that we may have new nodes added to the same layer l.

-3. We examine all nodes, in order of decreasing value in that layer, and remove the nodes that should die.
-C) Finally, we stop the execution of the model when the network reaches a given number of nodes.
+    III.
+We examine all nodes, in order of decreasing value in that layer, and remove the nodes that should die.

+3. Finally, we stop the execution of the model when the network reaches a given number of nodes.

 The figure above shows the width of each layer we execute the EvoArch model for a network of 10 layers over multiple rounds.
 The main takeaway message from this figure is that the layer width decreases as we move from the bottom layer to a middle layer, around layer 5, and then it increases again as we move towards the top layer.